An inexact LPA for DC composite optimization and application to matrix completions with outliers: Numerical experiments

-In the subsequent sections, we apply Algorithm \ref{iLPA} armed with dPPASN (named iLPA) to model \eqref{SCAD-loss} from matrix completions with outliers and DC programs with nonsmooth components.
-All tests are performed in MATLAB on a laptop running on 64-bit Windows System with an Intel Xeon(R) i7-12700H CPU 2.30GHz and 32 GB RAM.
+We validate the efficiency of Algorithm \ref{iLPA} armed with dPPASN (iLPA, for short) by applying it to solve DC programs with nonsmooth components and matrix completion with outliers under non-uniform sampling.
+All tests are performed in MATLAB 2024a on a laptop computer running on 64-bit Windows Operating System with an Intel(R) Core(TM) i9-13905H CPU 2.60GHz and 32 GB RAM.